High-Precision Redshifts for Type Ia Supernovae with the Nancy Grace Roman Space Telescope P127 Prism: Simulation and Analysis Methods

 where $\mathcal{S}$ is the final blended spectrum of the SN and ($\mathcal{N}$)$\mathcal{O}$ denote (non-)overlapping pixels.
 The indices, i and j, sum over SN pixels that overlap and do not overlap with the host galaxy, respectively.
 The weights $a_i$ and $b_i$ are computed to ensure that the relative flux contribution from each pixel toward the ``effective'' source count, which includes both host galaxy and SN counts, is reflected in the final spectrum.
 This final blended spectrum becomes the effective 1D spectral template for the SN, i.e., each pixel associated with the SN, in the segmentation map, is assigned the spectrum $\mathcal{S}$.
 The effective 1D spectral template is then passed to \texttt{pyLINEAR} for simulating 2D dispersed images as described in \cref{sec:2dsim}.

 \cref{fig:host_blending} shows examples of blended SN~Ia and host galaxy spectra.
-Extracted spectra (the extraction process is described in \cref{sec:x1d}) are effectively the weighted sum (as described above) of the SN and host input templates.
+Extracted spectra (the extraction process is described in \cref{sec:x1d}) are effectively the weighted sum of the SN and host input templates (\cref{eqn:blend}).
 The extent of blending depends on the number of pixels that overlap between the SN and host galaxy, the exposure time, and their brightness relative to each other.
 Without any attempt to deblend the host galaxy spectrum from the SN spectrum, our automated fitting pipeline (described in \cref{sec:fitting}) fails to recover the SN redshift in each of the cases shown here.
+Overall, $\sim$54\% of the SNe~Ia in our simulation are affected, to varying degrees, by blended host galaxy light.
+We arrive at this fraction by counting any SN in our simulation that has one or more pixels that overlap with the host galaxy.
+This ``blended'' fraction is affected by the placement of the SNe which in our case is at the vertices of the ``bounding box'' of the segmentation pixels of the host galaxy.
+This effectively simulates placing the SNe~Ia at the effective light radius of the host galaxy.
+This placement choice avoids completely overwhelming the SN light by the host galaxy light while still allowing a significant fraction of SNe to contain blended light for later analysis.

+In practice, for dark energy studies, SNe~Ia that are deeply embedded in host galaxy light would be rejected (if the host light cannot be reliably subtracted) so that they do not affect the inference of cosmological parameters.
+The total number of SNe~Ia expected within the \rst cosmological sample has already estimated by various other studies ($\sim10^4$; e.g., \citet{Hounsell:2018vu, Akeson2019}).
+With regards to host galaxy blended light this sample size will depend on the strictness of any selection cuts for blended host light and the success of any algorithms used to deblend host galaxy light which are being developed for \emph{Roman}.
+We therefore do not expect that inferred cosmological parameters will significantly depend on the amount of blended host galaxy light, however their statistical errors which depend on the sample size will be affected.